BA Avoid A Fall Content

 - Taking tai chai

-- Joining a pilates class
+- Joining a Pilates class

 - Lifting weights

-Spending time with your friends and family
+Spending quality time with friends and family

 Volunteering in your community